 As pressure to relieve former Confederates of Section Three disqualification grew over time, the enormous number of requests for amnesty "soon overwhelmed Congress and led to calls for general Section Three amnesty legislation."
 Magliocca, supra, at 112.
 Members of Congress complained that they had been "annoyed during the last three years to an almost unparalleled extent" by individual applications for amnesty and begged Congress to finally just "dispos[e] of the whole subject at once."
 Cong.
-Globe 42nd Cong., 1st Sess.
+Globe, 42nd Cong., 1st Sess.
 62 (1871) (Rep. Beck).
 One of the last private bills that the House considered originally contained some "sixteen or seventeen thousand names," and was then amended to include "some twenty-five more pages of additional names."
 Cong.
 Globe, 42nd Cong., 2nd Sess.
 3381-82 (1872) (Rep. Butler).
 Notably, as members kept adding names to the list, one member proposed adding the words "and all other persons" to the bill.
 Id. at 3382 (Rep. Perry).
 The sponsor of the bill rejected that proposal out of hand precisely because it suggested that amnesty would be extended to those who had not yet incurred Section Three disqualification, quipping that he "did not want to be amnestied" himself.
 Id. at 3382 (Rep. Butler).
 That remark elicited laughter on the House floor, see id., underscoring that the argument that Cawthorn is now advancing-that Congress is empowered to grant Section Three amnesty prospectively-was not taken seriously even at the time of the Act's passage.

 But rather than take up yet another bill consisting mostly of an extraordinarily long list of names, the Judiciary Committee proposed "a general amnesty bill instead," which became the 1872 Amnesty Act.
 Id. at 3381 (Rep. Butler).
+The exceptions listed in the bill were crafted with the list of names contained in the longer private bill in mind, ensuring that "none of the names come within the classes which have been objected to upon the floor of this House."
+Id. at 3382 (Rep. Butler).
 In other words, the 1872 Act was merely a replacement for another in a long line of extraordinarily lengthy bills naming individual Confederates.
+It was a solution to an administrative problem that Congress had created and was not passed to allow potential future insurrectionists to hold office.

 The campaign materials of Republicans and Democrats from that year's presidential election also indicate that both parties understood the 1872 Amnesty Act to apply only to former Confederates.
-The Republican party platform celebrated the fact that they had passed a bill "extending amnesty to those lately in rebellion."
-National Platforms, supra, at 84 (emphasis added).
-The Democrats demanded that Congress go even further and eliminate the exceptions contained in the 1872 Act, but even their imagination did not extend beyond "disabilities imposed on account of the Rebellion."
+The Republicans celebrated the fact that they had passed a bill "extending amnesty to those lately in rebellion."
+National Party Platforms, supra, at 84 (emphasis added).
+The Democrats demanded that Congress go even further and eliminate the exceptions contained in the 1872 Act, but even their imaginations did not extend beyond "disabilities imposed on account of the Rebellion."
 Id. at 77 (emphasis added).

-In summary, nothing in the text or history of the 1872 Amnesty Act supports the conclusion that it granted immunity prospectively to all future insurrectionists, thereby leaving Section Three without any practical effect.
+In summary, there is nothing in the text or history of the 1872 Amnesty Act that supports the conclusion that it granted immunity prospectively to all future insurrectionists, thereby leaving Section Three without any practical effect.
+Indeed, Congress has previously concluded that it does not even have the authority to grant immunity prospectively, as the next Section discusses.

 II.
 Congress Has Previously Concluded that Section Three Disqualifications Cannot Be Removed Prospectively.

 Subsequent action by Congress further demonstrates its understanding that Section Three disqualifications cannot be removed prospectively.
-In 1919, the House investigated whether Victor L. Berger, who had been convicted of violating the Espionage Act of 1917, was disqualified from serving as a Member of Congress under Section Three.
+In 1919, the House investigated whether Victor L. Berger, who had been convicted of violating the Espionage Act of 1917, was disqualified from serving as a member of Congress under Section Three.
 Jack Maskell, Cong.
 Rsch.
 Serv., Qualifications of Members of Congress 19-20 (2015).